 It bugs me until I have made some kind of pattern on it, colour, a story, whatever, but really not whatever at all.
 As far as my own home goes, it reflects my family’s multifaceted personality.

 KITCHEN TRUTH 1: Even the smallest renovation scheme will always take longer than you think.
 But maybe not that much longer, so just do it anyway.

 This is before, and there was an even earlier before that was never photographed, because the walls were beige and the room was so boring I couldn’t keep my eyes open long enough to shoot a decent picture of it.
 Why would I want to document something so dull?
 Although I wish I did, if only to show the transformation off better.
 But here we go:

 Our white kitchen had been white since we moved in.
 We decided on what kitchen to put in when I had just given birth to our second child, is the only excuse I have for my lack of domination over the interior decisions at that time.
 My mind was on my beautiful baby and clearly nowhere else.

 We had already gone over budget on the house we were building, so for the kitchen we just went with flat fronts in a simple matte, white finish, combined with stainless steel countertops.

 Which is really silly, because all I needed to do was change the colour and add pattern, raise the visual interest, if you like.
-It doesn’t get much easier than that!
+It doesn’t get much easier or inexpensive than that!
 But then life, ey?
-It’s not like we are made of time, right?
+It’s not like we are made of time.

-KITCHEN TRUTH 2: The reason we go over budget is not because we are bad at math, but because we often discover some item or design aspect during reserach for products, that will make our whole design plan that much better.
-It will be worth it.
+KITCHEN TRUTH 2: The reason we go over budget is not because we are bad at math, but because we discover some design aspect during reserach for products, that will make our whole design plan that much better.
+So worth it.